Sagetech-Avionics/Sagetech-Avionics.github.io/documentation/PX4_MXS_PR.md

 ```

 To build the code follow the typical PX4 build instructions for your flight controller.
 This driver must be enabled in the px4board file for your board.

+## Issues

+- Want to implement a vehicle timeout/replacement scheme to replace inactive vehicles with newer vehicles

 ---